 This article will walk you through how to replace the default icon in your browser tab (also known as a "favicon") with an icon of your choosing so you can give your forms a more customized look.

-In order to modify your form's browser tab icon, you will need to be a Professional, Premier, or Enterprise user to have access to FormAssembly's "Branding" feature.
+In order to modify your form's browser tab icon, you will need to be a Premier plan or Essentials and above user to have access to FormAssembly's "Branding" feature.

 Also, FormAssembly will not host your custom icon — we only reference this image via a URL.
 This means you will need to upload and host this image elsewhere.
 The ideal place to store this image would be your company's own web host or domain.
 If this is not possible, you will need to find a third-party option for hosting the image.